algobot76/my-cs-notes/javascript/my-journey-with-js/README.md

 In JavaScript, `false`, `null`, `0`, `""`, `undefined`, `NaN` are falsy.

-## Check if a collection should be iterated as array/object
+## Check if a coll
+ection should be iterated as array/object

 ```javascript
 const MAX_ARRAY_INDEX = Math.pow(2, 53) - 1;